USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization/dol/legacy_dol.rst

 it is often better to work with the full probability map computed from the ``chi2`` array given that GBM localizations can have asymmetries and long tails.
-This probability map is retrieved as a :class:`~gdt.missions.fermi.gbm.localization.GbmHealPix` class by supplying the ``loc`` object and a :class:`~gdt.missions.fermi.frame.FermiFrame` class to the ``to_GbmHealPix()`` member function
+This probability map is retrieved as a :class:`~gdt.missions.fermi.gbm.localization.GbmHealPix` class by supplying the ``loc`` object and a :class:`~gdt.missions.fermi.frame.FermiFrame` class to the :meth:`~gdt.missions.fermi.gbm.localization.dol.legacy_dol.legacy_DoL.to_GbmHealPix` method.

     >>> healpix = dol.to_GbmHealPix(loc, frame)

-By default, the conversion performs a projection between the 1 degree sky grid used for the detector responses onto an NSIDE 64 healpix map.
-The healpix map is then upscaled to NSIDE 128 in the final output.
+By default, the conversion performs a projection between the 1-degree sky grid used for the detector responses onto an NSIDE 64 HEALPix map.
+The HEALPix map is then upscaled to NSIDE 128 in the final output.
 The projection is done using an approximate grid nearest technique but users can also specify the use of the exact nearest pixel with